Loxic/Symfony-ciqual-server/README.md

 ## Further improvements
 - Install Grunt/Bower for front.
 - Improve design & features (use react-vis ?)
+- do not send all data for just a research
 - Use Sass for the stylesheets